psu13/mutable-hakyll/draft/quantum-formalism.md

 we just presented above.
 It sounds scary and abstract, but it is actually fairly simple.
 It is in some sense much simpler than [category theory](yoneda-speedrun.html) for example.
 I'm going to write it all down here, and then discuss how it connects with the classical way of doing things later.

+The usual formalism is set up as two kinds of things: _states_ and _observables_.
+So we'll cover these one at a time.

+#### Quantum States

 As in classical mechanics, we think of the systems that we study as being represented by a mathematical object called a _state_.
 In quantum mechanics states live in a thing called a